In this article, we share our pick of the best cycling destinations in Europe and why we think they should be at the top of your must-ride list.

-Overview of the best cycling destinations in Europe in 2025
+Overview: best cycling destinations in Europe 2026

 Hover over the map pins to see the place names and keep scrolling to find out more about each featured destination and why it’s made our list!